elisaado/somtoday-api-docs/homework/README.md

 #### Body

-This is the minimal information you need to update the `gemaakt` status, for this you will need the id of the student and the id of the parrent object of the `studiewijzer.RSWIGemaakt`
+This is the minimal information you need to update the `gemaakt` status, for this you will need the id of the student and the id of the homework object.

 ```json
 {